Embedder Configuration#

 Increase

-for faster processingMonitor memory usage - larger batches use more GPU/CPU memory
+batch_sizefor faster processingMonitor memory usage - larger batches use more GPU/CPU memory

 4. Choose Appropriate Sequence Length#